 This compact plant is covered with saucer-shaped flowers in shades of lilac and purple, very attractive; deadhead spent flowers for reblooming; occasionally has good fall color

 Karmina Cranesbill has masses of beautiful lilac purple flowers at the ends of the stems from late spring to late summer, which are most effective when planted in groupings.
 Its deeply cut lobed palmate leaves are dark green in color.
-As an added bonus, the foliage turns a gorgeous indian red in the fall.
-The fruit is not ornamentally significant.
+As an added bonus, the foliage turns a gorgeous antique red in the fall.

 Karmina Cranesbill is an herbaceous evergreen perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.